Quarterly Report For The Financial Period Ended 31 December 2017

-Condensed Consolidated Statement Of Profit Or Loss And Other Comprehensive Income For The First Quarter Ended 31 March 2017
+Condensed Consolidated Statement Of Profit Or Loss And Other Comprehensive Income For The Fourth Quarter Ended 31 December 2017

 Review of Performance

-Our unbilled order book as at 31 March 2017 amounted to RM383.0 million, details as follows:
+- Our unbilled order book as at 30 September 2017 is as follows:

 The above unbilled order book will be billed progressively on average over the next two (2) to five (5) years.

-The Group expects to perform satisfactorily in the financial year 2017 given the strong order book, underpinned by the positive outlook in the construction industry both locally & regionally, driven largely by government continued spending on infrastructure projects.
+Premised on the aforesaid plans (i) and (ii), the Group expects to perform satisfactorily in the financial year 2018 given the strong order book, underpinned by the positive outlook in the construction and water industry both locally & regionally, driven largely by government continued spending on infrastructure projects.